Sarah-LB/RockPaperScissors/README.md

 -   My Mentor for continuous helpful feedback.

--   Tutor support at Code Institute for their support.
+-   Tutor support at Code Institute for their guidance.